McKim Historic.jpg

 • Consultant coordination, and quality control

 Concurrently, ICR solicited and coordinated a team of preservation consultants from allied fields to ensure a comprehensive restoration scheme, including a preservation architect, roofing and waterproofing consultant, fine arts conservator, structural engineer, civil engineer, non-destructive evaluation expert, and environmental envelope consultant.
-The results of all investigations were used by ICR to carefully estimate and extrapolate overall restoration costs and bring the project into the production of construction documents and contractor selection.
+The results of all investigations were used by ICR to carefully design, estimate and extrapolate overall restoration costs and bring the project into the production of construction documents and contractor selection.